Failure is trendy. Don't buy the hype.

-But a strange phenomenon has appeared across our books, blogs and posts in the last few years.
-Failure, something that nobody wanted to be associated with, recently has become a badge of honor, one that people are more comfortable wearing on their sleeve as they talk about failure as a catapult to success.
+Yet a strange phenomenon has appeared across the books, blogs and posts we read in the last few years.
+Failure, something that nobody wanted to be associated with, recently has become a badge of honor of sorts.
+People are more comfortable wearing failure on their sleeve as talking about it as part of their incredible catapult to success.

 This new romanticism around failure is cloaked in a faux sense of vulnerability.
-Talking about past failures is much different than staring adversity in the face, and few are the people who stand up and embrace or even entertain the idea of failure as it unfolds.
+Talking about past failures is much different than staring adversity smack in the face, and few are the people who stand up and embrace or even entertain the idea of failure as it unfolds.

 Failure has become a popular plot line for storytelling.

-It seems failure is the new success' has become an acceptable way in which to masquerade our self-righteous and narcissistic ways to proclaim greatness...so long as a little light is cast on the missteps.
+It seems as though 'failure is the new success' has become an acceptable way in which to masquerade our self-righteous and narcissistic ways, and proclaim our greatness as pure grit...so long as a little light is cast upon the missteps.

 That's not to say failure isn't real.
 Things do fail.
 And people sometimes do fail us.
 However, failure is being thrown around in ways that seem all too trivial and misguided, giving any misstep #EpicFail clout and providing us with an out or permission to quit.
 Worse, it’s becoming part of a narrative that ends with a predictable conclusion of success.
 Which is why I'm of the mind that we should abandon the failure narrative and instead write a more honest one.

 Failure is not part of the joy narrative